 Note: If uncooked eggs are a concern, there are options.
 Pasteurized eggs are available now in most supermarkets and are completely safe.
 They are particularly well-suited for eggnog but, unfortunately, not for chiffon pies since they do not whip up into billowing meringue.
 If you are using unpasteurized eggs, wash them well with liquid dishwashing detergent and rinse before cracking the shell.
 Reconstituted eggs (powdered eggs) are not recommended for eggnog.
 Increased restrictions on conditions in commercial egg farms have greatly reduced the incidence of salmonella in recent years.

-Total time: 6 Hrs
+Ready in: 6 Hrs